 Farm implements were repurposed and redesigned to help with the monumental task of digging the hundreds of miles of canal.
 An implement called a “plow and scraper” was pulled through the earth by draft horses to break up small roots and loosen tough clay.
 Another device called a “slip scraper” functioned like a modern-day bulldozer or bucket loader, scraping up rubble and dumping it into debris piles.

-But perhaps the simplest and most lasting innovation was conceived by Jeremiah Brainard, a canal contractor who made a small fortune selling his patented “Brainard’s barrow” to workers frustrated with the old style of wheelbarrow that was box-shaped with vertical sides.
+But perhaps the simplest and most lasting innovation was conceived by Jeremiah Brainard, a canal contractor who made a small fortune selling his patented “Brainard’s barrow” to workers frustrated with the old style of the wheelbarrow that was box-shaped with vertical sides.
 Brainard’s design had a rounded basin that made it far easier to dump out the wheelbarrow’s contents with one good heave.

 The Last Great Obstacle at Lockport